Homer R. Warner: Medical Informatics

 Beginning in the mid-1950s, Dr. Warner began his work using computers for decision support in cardiology at LDS Hospital (now Intermountain Healthcare) in Salt Lake City.
 This ground-breaking work set the stage for the growth of the new field of academic study called medical informatics.
 In the 1970s, Dr. Warner and his LDS Hospital colleagues created one of the nation's first versions of an electronic medical record.
-Designed to assist clinicians in decision-making, Intermountain's now famous HELP system has been operational for nearly 40 years.
+Designed to assist clinicians in decision-making, Intermountain's HELP system was operational for nearly 40 years.

 University of Utah

-In 1964, Warner and his associates formally taught computer applications to medicine at the University of Utah in the Department of Biophysics and Bioengineering within the School of Engineering.
-In 1972, the department was divided, and Warner directed one of the two new units: the Department of Medical Biophysics and Computing in the School of Medicine.
+Warner and his associates taught computer applications to medicine at the University of Utah, with the Department of Biophysics and Bioengineering being formally established in 1964 within the College of Engineering.
+In 1974, the department was divided, and Warner continued to lead what became the new Department of Biophysics, which was relocated to the School of Medicine.
+The name of the department was changed again in 1976 to the Department of Medical Biophysics and Computing, and in 1985 to the Department of Medical Informatics.
+In 2006, it became the Department of Biomedical Informatics.
+Warner's leadership as chair of the department continued until 1996.
+It is the world's first degree-granting program in the field.

-The department is internationally recognized for its contributions to computer applications in clinical care, medical education and research.
-The mission of the department is to improve health care outcomes through information systems in both the private and public sectors of the health care industry.

-Much of the department's success is directly attributable to Warner's accomplishments.
-The department has produced the largest group of medical informatics professionals educated at any institution in the United States.
+During his time at the University of Utah, Warner guided over 200 students through the process of earning their PhDs, in addition to those he taught in the classroom and the lab.
+A former student described him as hands-on, approachable, and encouraging.

 Warner served as director of the cardiovascular laboratory at LDS Hospital from 1954 to 1970 and was honored as Physician of the Year in 1985.
 In 1988, he was elected to senior membership in the Institute of Medicine of the National Academy of Sciences.
 New members are chosen for major contributions to health and medicine as well as from related fields.